bprinty/iso/docs/overview.rst

 ========

-The sections below detail the internal API used by ``jade`` and other low-level concepts behind how the module works.
+The sections below detail the internal API used by ``iso`` and other low-level concepts behind how the module works.
 If you're just looking to use the command line tool, see the `Command Line <./cli.html>`_ section of the documentation.

-In a nutshell, jade was designed to ...
+In a nutshell, iso was designed to ...